Doctor of Nursing Practice (DNP)

 • A minimum of 1-year full-time work experience, or its part-time equivalent, as a registered nurse in a critical care setting by the application deadline (see FAQ about critical care nursing experience)

-• Valid CCRN certification
+• Valid CCRN (adult or pediatric) certification

 • Minimum of 2-3 years’ experience as an RN in a U.S. hospital at the time of application deadline.